a2/website-source/source/articles/2013-07-14-introduction-to-objective-c-and-ios-dev.markdown

 It is called like so:

-{% highlight objectivec %}
-NSLog (@"The value of a string is: %@, the value of a float is: %f, the value of an int is: %d and the current date and time is: %@", aString, aFloat, aInt, [NSDate date]);
+    NSLog (@"The value of a string is: %@, the value of a float is: %f, the value of an int is: %d, and the current date and time is: %@", aString, aFloat, aInt, [NSDate date]);
-{% endhighlight %}

 #### Next step